IHEfty/1000-Codes-in-Tender/examples/README.md

 ## Acknowledgments

 A special thanks to the creators of Tender and all contributors to the Tender community.
 Your hard work and dedication make this project possible!

+---

+Feel free to modify any section further to better fit your vision!